 a.
-Bid Item 23, Reinforcing Steel
+Bid Item 24, Reinforcing Steel

-(1) This item shall consist of furnishing and placing all steel reinforcement required for the construction of all reinforced concrete works under this contract.
+- (1) This item shall consist of furnishing and placing all steel reinforcement required for the construction of all reinforced concrete works under this contract. - (2) Reinforcing steel shall be minimum Grade 60.

 Construction Specification 36-Roller Compacted Concrete